-With the season of giving nearly upon us, we've put together plenty of ideas for buying local and supporting Dunedin businesses.
-Pick up a little something from one of the city’s excellent retail emporiums and artisan producers or pay it forward by donating to one of the many local conservation charities.
+With the season of giving upon us, we've put together plenty of ideas for buying local and supporting Dunedin businesses.
+Pick up a little something from one of the city’s excellent retail emporiums and artisan producers, purchase an experience with a local tourism attraction or tour or pay it forward by donating to one of the many local conservation charities.

 Pampering & Wellbeing